yuanzhe-ma/yuanzhe-ma.github.io/_pages/about.md

 -  How to design better experiments (with a clear operational objective) and data sampling strategy
 -  How to analyze data in a more reliable way after data is collected

-I have also worked on platform economics and reliable machine learinng.
+I have also worked on platform economics and reliable machine learning.

 <h1 id="talks"> Upcoming Talks</h1>